anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 1. Fines for a single incident shall not exceed fifty dollars ($50.00).

 ### Appeals
-1. A Member Franchise or Player may appeal a disciplinary or eligibility decision affecting them in accordance with this document.
+1. A Manager or Player may appeal a disciplinary or eligibility decision by submitting a written appeal within the timeframe established by the Commissioner, unless a different deadline is expressly stated elsewhere in this document.
-1. Appeals shall be submitted within a timeframe established by the Commissioner.
-1. The Commissioner may review appeals directly or refer them for advisory review as appropriate.
+1. The Commissioner may decide appeals directly or refer them for advisory review as appropriate.
-1. Decisions on appeal shall be final unless otherwise provided by the Constitution and Bylaws.
-1. The Board may exercise oversight with respect to disciplinary or eligibility matters when there is a credible concern regarding fairness, conflict of interest, or material deviation from League rules or procedures.
-In exercising such oversight, the Board may review the matter directly, direct reconsideration, or appoint an advisory committee.
-Any determination made by the Board pursuant to this subsection shall be final.
+1. A Manager aggrieved by a discretionary or judgment decision of the Commissioner may request Board review within seventy-two (72) hours of the decision; the Board may, in its sole discretion, accept or decline review, and if it accepts review, it may affirm, modify, or reverse the Commissioner's decision by majority vote.
+The Board is not required to hold a hearing or provide a written explanation when declining review, and unless the Board grants a stay, the Commissioner's decision remains in effect pending Board review.
+Decisions on appeal or Board review are final.

 ## Conduct and Discipline